-In managing this dairy research program, it is our policy to seek cooperation on projects with researchers and educators outside of Cornell.
+In managing this dairy research program, it is Cornell's policy to seek cooperation on projects with researchers and educators outside of Cornell.
 Part of this is, of course, reflected in Cornell's collaboration with Texas A&M on the National Institute for Livestock and Dairy Policy.
-In addition to this institutional relationship with Texas A&M, Cornell seeks working relationships with individuals having expertise relevant to the objectives and projects of the dairy program.
+In addition to this institutional relationship with Texas A&M, Cornell will seek working relationships with individuals having expertise relevant to the objectives and projects of the dairy program.

-To date, two formal working groups have been established that include non-Cornell members.
+To date, two formal working groups have been established which include non-Cornell members.
 The first was initiated in 1989 and is involved with the third project--Dairy Market and Policy Education.
-Membership on the Dairy Market and Policy Education Committee presently consists of those listed below.
+Membership in the Dairy Market and Policy Education Committee has changed modestly over time and presently consists of the following:

-Dr. Robert Jacobson (chair) The Ohio State University Dr. Robert Cropp University of Wisconsin Michigan State University Dr. Larry Hamm Dr. Harold Harris Clemson University Texas A&M University Dr. Ronald Knutson Cornell University Dr. Andrew Novakovic Texas A&M University Dr. Joe Outlaw Dr. Robert Schwart Texas A&M University
+Dr. Robert Jacobson (chair)

+Dr. Robert Cropp

+Dr. Larry Hamm

+Dr. Harold Harris

+Dr. Ronald Knutson

+Dr. Andrew Novakovic Dr. Joe Outlaw

+Dr. Robert Schwart Dr. Mark Stephenson

-Dr. Robert Yonkers The Pennsylvania State University
+Dr. Robert Yonkers